Doctoral Degree Requirements

 The Ph.D. is granted in recognition of superior achievement in independent research and coursework.
 The research must demonstrate that the student possesses the capacity for original thought, talent for research and ability to organize and present findings.

 The minimum credit hours required for the Ph.D. degree are 60 semester hours beyond the master's degree.
 This includes a minimum of 30 semester hours for the dissertation and a minimum of 30 semester hours of course-work.
-A student seeking the Ph.D. is required to complete a minimum of six semester hours in advanced mathematics.
+A student seeking the Ph.D. is required to complete a minimum of six semester hours in approved advanced mathematics beyond their bachelor's degree.
+At the discretion of the dissertation committee and/or department, additional mathematics semester hours may be required.

 The dissertation must either add to the fundamental knowledge of the field or provide a new and better interpretation of facts already known.
 It is expected to result in one or more manuscripts submitted for publication in a refereed journal.